mymoviematch/java-server/README.md

-# java-server
+# simple-server (java)
 ============
-Generic Java Backend Server Skeleton
+Generic Backend Server Skeleton for Java

 Compile with: